Organization Structure

 Invitation-Only Access

-Users must be explicitly invited by treasurers to access your organization
+Users must be explicitly invited by a treasurer or leader to access your organization

 Important: Even if a user belongs to multiple organizations (like a district volunteer), they can only see data for the organization they're currently viewing.
 Switching organizations requires an explicit action using the organization switcher, and data from different organizations is never mixed or visible simultaneously.